NiLuJe/kfmon/README.md

 Note that the section all these key/value pairs fall under *has* to be named ```[watch]```!

-In addition to that, you can try to do some cool stuff with the Nickel database: updating the Title, Author and Comment entries of your "book" in the Library.
+In addition to that, you can try to do some cool but potentially dangerous stuff with the Nickel database: updating the Title, Author and Comment entries of your "book" in the Library.
 This is disabled by default, because ninja writing to the database behind Nickel's back *might* upset Nickel (meaning thrash your db!)...
 If you want to try it, you will have to first enable this knob: